Finding Your Perfect Rowing Machine: A No-Nonsense Guide

 Things to Think About Before You Buy

 Now for the elephant in the room: space.
 These machines can be pretty long—around 7 feet in some cases.
 That’s because you need enough room to stretch your legs out completely when you row.
-Before falling in love with a specific model, grab a measuring tape and ensure it’ll actually fit in your home.
-Some models fold up, which can be a lifesaver if tight on space.
+Before falling in love with a specific model, grab a measuring tape and ensure it’ll fit in your home.
+Some models fold up, which can be a lifesaver if you’re tight on space.

 What about noise?
 Most rowing machines are pretty quiet, except for air resistance models.
 These can sound like a fan on steroids when you’re going at it.
 But honestly?
 Once you’ve got your workout playlist going or your favorite show catches your attention, you probably won’t even notice.